Create Happy, Successful Children

 How do you make your children self-sufficient and independent, in the sense of becoming capable adults?

-The answer is that you love them with all your heart, allow them the freedom to grow, teach them the right ways to live, and help them whenever you can.
+The answer is that you love them with all your heart, allow them the freedom to grow, and help them whenever you can.

 Love is more than the glue that keeps people together.
-People are more successful throughout their lives when they have other people to love and to be loved by.
+People are more successful when they have other people to love and to be loved by.

 Love and the Cause of Revolution